-Do You Want to Start Sightseeing or Taking a Tour or Cruise When you Arrive?
+Do You Want to Start Sightseeing or Taking a Tour or Cruise When You Arrive at Your Next Destination?

-How Much Downtime Do You Want to Plan into Your Trips?
+How Much Downtime Do You Want to Plan During Your Long-Term Travel?

-Some people like to be active all the time.
-They are frightened that they will miss something and enjoy spending lots of time with other people rather than alone.
-I generally build in a fair amount of free time.
-I do not do much at night and set aside one day a week for relaxation and chores.
-Even if you want a full set of activities, I recommend you build in some time to do chores and plan future activities.
+Some people like to be active constantly, and they are frightened that they will miss something and enjoy spending lots of time with other people rather than alone.
+Even if you want a complete set of activities, I recommend you build some time to do tasks and plan future activities.
+I create a fair amount of free time, do not do much at night, and set aside one day a week for relaxation and chores.

 Do You Like to Plan Things or Do Things More Spontaneously?

-Knowing your personality type from the quizzes covered in other travel lessons will help you determine the answer to both this question and the previous one on independent versus group travel.
-I like both independent and group travel and planning things, and being spontaneous.
+I like independent and group travel, planning things, and being spontaneous.
+Knowing your personality type from the quizzes covered in other travel personality lessons will help you determine the answer to this question and the previous one on independent versus group travel.
 In my conversations with other Fifty Plus Nomads, most seem to believe that they are sure that they think that the answer to this question is one side or the other.
 However, I suspect that most people, like me, when they travel for a long-time, will find that the answer to this question begins with the words: it depends.

-What are You Willing to Do Cheaply, and When Do You Need to Spend More Money?
+What are You Willing to Do Cheaply, and When Do You Need to Spend More Money On When Traveling?

 When I was younger, I would try to save money on almost every aspect of travel possible.
 However, over time I have found that I am willing to spend more for comfort and convenience.
-I have come to prefer to have more convenient airline schedules, use taxis and Ubers or over city buses, and get someone to do my laundry for me unless these options turn out to be extremely expensive.
-The more extended travel I do, the more I find that saving money on transportation and laundry exhausts me.
+I prefer more convenient airline schedules, use taxis and Ubers or over city buses, and get someone to do my laundry unless these options are costly.
+The more long-term travel I do, the more I find that saving money on transportation and laundry exhausts me.